SutheeDev/The-Bloc-Camp/README.md

 - Mandatory completion of all fields to successfully update the profile.
 - Error message displayed if any required information is missing or incomplete.
 - Confirmation message is shown upon successful update after clicking the update button. <br><br>

+## Demo Dashboard <a name="demo_dashboard"></a>

+The demo function exhibits the application's possibilities and allows visitors to explore dashboard capabilities without registering or signing in.

+### User Demo <a name="user_demo"></a>

+- Delivers identical design and layout as the User Dashboard.
+- Offered read-only mode; allows users to examine essential functionalities with some limited access.
+  - Adding or removing the favorite shows to the list on the Favorite and Upcoming pages and updating information on the Profile page are not permitted.

+### Admin Demo <a name="admin_demo"></a>

+- Provides a similar structure and layout as the Admin Dashboard.
+- Offered read-only mode; allows admins to explore basic functionalities with some restricted behaviors.
+  - Deleting the shows is not authorized on the All Shows page.
+  - Uploading Thumbnail Image and Featured Image functionalities on Edit Show and Create Show pages are intentionally restricted.
+  - Save Changes button is not operable on the Edit Show and Create Show pages.
+  - Updating information on the Profile page is also not permitted. <br><br>

 ## Technologies Used <a name="technologies"></a>